-1-Sentence-Summary: The Power Of Myth is a book based on Joseph Campbell and Bill Moyer’s popular 1988 documentary of the same name and explains where myths come from, why they are so common in society, how they’ve evolved, and what their important role even today in our ever-changing world.
+1-Sentence-Summary: The Power Of Myth is a book based on Joseph Campbell and Bill Moyer’s popular 1988 documentary of the same name, explaining where myths come from, why they are so common in society, how they’ve evolved, and what important role they still play in our ever-changing world today.

 Read in: 4 minutes

 In ancient times, people used myths to make sense of the world around them.
 For example, the Ancient Greeks had gods representing the sun, moon, and all of the planets, using them to explain droughts, seasons, and even the movements of the stars.